flag0010/pop_gen_cnn/historical_recombination/autotet/README.md

 `python conv.training.data.to.autotet.py`

-This will output a large compressed file called "autotet.ld.data.npz".
+This will output a large compressed file called `autotet.ld.data.npz`.
 Use this file as training data for the network.
+(Alternatively, you can skip over these steps and use the exact set of coalescent simulations we used for training our model by downloading `autotet.ld.data.npz` from this data repository: https://conservancy.umn.edu/handle/11299/198335)

 To train the network, first find a computer with a GPU and get keras and tensorflow installed.
 This was done in python3.6